satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 well as the growing availability of articles freely available online, scientists face an expanding volume of scientific literature.
-Peer review is the primary means of evaluating the quality and validity of this literature.
+Peer review is the primary means of evaluating the quality and validity of this literature prior to publication … determines what gets published and where it gets published.
 The current review process for scientific publications is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
 There are too few reviewers provided with too little information who go unacknowledged, the quality of their reviews goes unmeasured, and reviews take a lot of time and once submitted cannot evolve.
 In this article, we argue that these